 - Modelling emergence Sick of fat textbooks that are 80% wasted?
 Compile your own tailored version here to learn modern methods of modelling complex dynamical systems.

 - Holistic discretisation of dynamical Partial Differential Equations obtain the spatial discretisation of one or three coupled dynamical PDEs using dynamical systems theory.

-- SDE normal form provides you with a normal form of any supplied stochastic differential equation (SDE), or deterministic ODE, when the DEs have fast and slow modes.
+- SDE normal form provides you with a normal form of any supplied stochastic differential equation (SDE), or deterministic non-autonomous ODE or Delay ODEs, when the DEs have slow modes and fast stable/unstable modes.
 The normal form decouples the slow modes from the fast and so supplies you with a faithful large time model of the stochastic dynamics.

-- SDE slow manifold provides you more quickly with just the slow manifold of any supplied stochastic differential equation (SDE), or deterministic ODE, when the DEs have fast and slow modes.
+- SDE slow manifold provides you more quickly with just the slow manifold of any supplied stochastic differential equation (SDE), or deterministic non-autonomous ODE or Delay ODEs, when the DEs have slow modes and fast stable/unstable modes.
 The slow manifold model supplies you with a faithful large time model of the stochastic dynamics.

 - Multifractal analyser estimation of fractal dimensions, let alone multifractal dimensions, are fraught with subtle difficulties.
-Use this state of the art service to estimate fractal dimensions for your 2D dataset.
+Use this state of the art service to estimate fractal dimensions for your 1D, 2D or 3D datasets.